httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 > 1. If nvsMatch's target URI and presentedTargetURI are not equivalent modulo URL variation config ({{comparing}}) given variationConfig, then return null.
 > 1. If nvsMatch is a stored response that can be reused, return it.
 Otherwise, return null.

-To aid cache implementation efficiency, servers SHOULD NOT send different non-empty values for the `No-Vary-Search` field in response to requests for a given pathname over time, unless there is a need to update how they handle the query component.
+To aid cache implementation efficiency, servers SHOULD NOT send different non-empty values for the `"No-Vary-Search"` response header field in response to requests for a given pathname over time, unless there is a need to update how they handle the query component.
 Doing so would cause cache implementations that use a strategy like the above to miss some stored responses that could otherwise have been reused.

 # Security Considerations

 The main risk to be aware of is the impact of mismatched URLs.
 In particular, this could cause the user to see a response that was originally fetched from a URL different from the one displayed when they hovered a link, or the URL displayed in the URL bar.

+Incorrect configuration of this field can exacerbate cache poisoning or data leakage risks.
+Parameters MUST NOT be ignored if doing so would bypass server processing required for safe response reuse.
+This includes parameters used for authorization, user identification, signature verification, user consent, routing, auditing, revocation, or any other security-sensitive operations.

 However, since the impact is limited to query parameters, this does not cross the relevant security boundary, which is the origin ({{ORIGIN}}).
-(Or perhaps just the [host](https://url.spec.whatwg.org/#concept-url-host), from [the perspective of web browser security UI](https://url.spec.whatwg.org/#url-rendering-simplification). {{WHATWG-URL}}) Indeed, we have already given origins complete control over how they present the (URL, response body) pair, including on the client side via technology such as [history.replaceState()](https://html.spec.whatwg.org/multipage/nav-history-apis.html#dom-history-replacestate) or service workers.
+(See also the [host](https://url.spec.whatwg.org/#concept-url-host) from [the perspective of web browser security UI](https://url.spec.whatwg.org/#url-rendering-simplification). {{WHATWG-URL}}) Indeed, origins already have complete control over how they present URLs and response bodies, including on the client side via technology such as [history.replaceState()](https://html.spec.whatwg.org/multipage/nav-history-apis.html#dom-history-replacestate) or service workers.

 # Privacy Considerations

 This proposal is adjacent to the highly-privacy-relevant space of [navigational tracking](https://privacycg.github.io/nav-tracking-mitigations/#terminology), which often uses query parameters to pass along user identifiers.
 However, we believe this proposal itself does not have privacy impacts.
 It does not interfere with [existing navigational tracking mitigations](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations), or any known future ones being contemplated.
 Indeed, if a page were to encode user identifiers in its URI, the only ability this proposal gives is to *reduce* such user tracking by preventing server processing of such user IDs (since the server is bypassed in favor of the cache). {{NAV-TRACKING-MITIGATIONS}}

+However, an errant configuration that incorrectly ignores parameters related to user identity or private state could expose cached content meant for one user to another.
+While this mistake can occur with standard caching, the `"No-Vary-Search"` response header field increases the surface area for such misconfigurations, making it critical that origins accurately classify their query parameters.

 # IANA Considerations